-Capuchins are diurnal, arboreal, intelligent, social, and territorial.
-They spend most of their day searching for food in the wild, urinating to mark their territory, and hanging out in trees and are said to be the smartest of the New World monkeys.
+Capuchins—considered the smartest of the New World monkeys—are diurnal (active during the day), social, and territorial.
+They spend most of their day searching for food, urinating to mark their territory, and hanging out in trees.

 Most capuchin monkey owners use diapers for their monkey's entire life and keep them on leashes in and outside of the house for both the monkey's and the public's safety.
-Capuchins are commonly dressed up, bottle fed, and treated as furry human babies for the 35 to 40 years that they live in captivity and they can grow to weigh up to 4 lbs.
+Capuchins are commonly dressed up, bottle fed, and treated as furry human babies.

 Are Capuchin Monkeys Good Pets?

-Capuchin breeders take the babies from their mothers at an extremely young age to form a tight bond between the monkey owner and the monkey.
-Some people say this causes permanent emotional and psychological damage to both the mother and the baby monkey since, in the wild, capuchins stay with their mother for the first few years.
-This is another controversial reason why more laws have been passed regarding owning and breeding primates.
+You will need to find a reputable breeder to purchase your capuchin monkey from, but even this can be a dilemma.
+Capuchin breeders take the babies from their mothers at an extremely young age in order to form a tight bond between the monkey its human owner.
+This can cause permanent emotional and psychological damage to both the mother and the baby monkey since, in the wild, capuchins stay with their mother for the first several years of their life.

-If you are considering getting a capuchin monkey as a pet or service animal, consider your other options and the 40 years of care and diapers before giving in to one of those cute, fuzzy, baby-like faces.
+If you are considering the purchase of a capuchin monkey as either a pet or a service animal, you need to carefully ponder the responsibility.
+Upward of 40 years of care (food and diapers) and the fact that your pet can grow into an unpredictable creature trumps the cuteness of their fuzzy, baby-like faces.

 Instead, why not sponsor a rescued capuchin or another primate?
 Jungle Friends offers sponsorship services for monkeys released from research labs.
 A year-long donation provides food, housing, and enrichment opportunities for the monkey of your choice, granting you a certificate of sponsorship, a photo, and access to a video link of the monkeys in their natural sanctuary.

 If you’re interested in pet monkeys, check out: